 Hi there, I'm Paul Fletcher-Hill, a Computer Science and Economics student at Yale.
 I'm currently building PatientBank.
 In the past, I've worked at Goldman Sachs, Upstart, Artsy, and the JHU Applied Physics Lab.
 I'm passionate about health care tech, quantitative finance, and elegant design (of all varieties).

-I am the co-founder and CEO of PatientBank.
+I am a co-founder and CEO of PatientBank.
 If you're interested in learning more, please visit patientbank.us.

 Equities tech summer analyst, Summer 2014